medimarket.com logo

 Even a healthy person produces lymph!

-1. Your arteries carry fresh blood throughout your body to the cells.
+1. Your arteries carry fresh blood into your body, right to your cells.

-2. Your veins collect most of this blood and transport it back to your heart.
+2. Your veins collect most of that blood and carry it back to your heart.

-3. What your veins cannot "collect" is left to the lymphatic system.
+3. What the veins cannot "pick up" is left to the lymphatic system.

-As long as you are healthy, the blood brought by the arteries is returned to circulation by your veins and lymphatic vessels together, preventing swelling from developing.
+As long as you are healthy, the blood brought by the arteries is carried back into circulation by your veins and lymphatic vessels together, so swelling does not develop.

-Lymphedema occurs when your lymphatic system becomes diseased or damaged and cannot fulfill its "transport" role.
-What it fails to remove accumulates relentlessly between tissues.
+Lymphedema occurs when your lymphatic system becomes diseased or damaged and cannot perform its "transport" task.
+What it cannot remove accumulates relentlessly in the tissues.

-If your veins are also diseased (dilated, twisted, with slowed flow), along with malfunctioning lymphatic vessels, even more burden falls on the lymphatic system.
-Mixed venous and lymphatic lymphedema has more severe symptoms.
+If your lymph vessels function poorly and your veins are also diseased (dilated, tortuous, with slowed flow), even more burden falls on the lymphatic system.
+Mixed venous and lymphatic lymphedema presents with more severe symptoms.

 3. What causes lymphedema?

 In poor regions of Africa and India, infections are still the main cause of the disease.
-The pathogens enter the body through contaminated drinking water and damage the lymphatic vessels.
+People drink contaminated water and the pathogens enter the body and destroy the lymphatic vessels.

-In wealthy countries, including ours, infection-related lymphedema is rare.
-Here, two main types are known.
+In wealthy countries, including ours, infection-related cases are rare.
+Two main forms are known here.

 Congenital

-• Usually develops in women, rarely appearing in childhood; symptoms more often begin in adolescence or during the first pregnancy.
+• It mostly develops in women, and rarely appears in childhood; symptoms usually start in adolescence or during the first pregnancy.

 Acquired

-• This form is much more common, accounting for at least 65–70% of domestic cases.
+• This form is much, much more common — at least 65-70% of domestic cases fall into this category.

-• Most commonly occurs due to surgery, accidents, or injuries.
+• It most often develops after surgery, accidents, or injuries.

-• Appears on the arm after most breast cancer surgeries.
+• It appears on the arm after many breast cancer operations.

-• Also common a few years after varicose vein surgery, liposuction, hernia operations, gynecological, urological, or major abdominal surgeries.
+• It is also common after varicose vein surgery, liposuction, hernia operations, gynecological, urological, and major abdominal surgeries, sometimes years later.

-• Can occur after accidents involving multiple fractures.
+• It can occur after accidents involving multiple fractures.

-• More frequent in obese individuals because fatty tissue is filled with vessels producing more lymph.
-The lymphatic system, designed for a smaller body, cannot collect the extra lymph produced by the enlarged body.
+• It is more frequent in obese people because fatty tissue contains many vessels and produces more lymph.
+The lymphatic system, designed for a smaller body, cannot collect the extra lymph produced by an enlarged body.

-The goal of treatment is to reduce the swelling back to normal size so you can live a normal life, while preventing worsening of the condition.
+The goal of treatment is to reduce the swelling back to a normal size so you can live a normal life, and at the same time prevent further deterioration.

-If you have lymphedema, you must learn the treatment from your doctor or nurse.
-You need to understand the necessary steps and take care of it yourself daily.
-If you don't, you harm yourself!
+If you have lymphedema, you must learn the treatment with the help of your doctor and nurse.
+You need to learn what to do and you must work on it yourself every day.
+If you don't, you're only harming yourself!

-Hospitals, clinics, masseurs, nurses, and doctors are never available exactly when you need them.
-You have to schedule appointments and wait.
-But YOU are always "on hand"!
+Hospitals, clinics, therapists, nurses and doctors are never available exactly when you need them.
+You have to make appointments and wait.
+BUT YOU are always "on hand" for yourself!

 5. How is lymphedema treated?

-As mentioned, lymph is produced anew with every heartbeat.
-This means that once you stop treatment, lymph begins to accumulate again.
+I already wrote that lymph is produced again and again with every heartbeat.
+That means as soon as you stop a treatment, it begins to accumulate again.

-It is important to know: diuretics have no effect on lymphedema, but they weaken you.
-Do not take diuretics for lymphedema—they won’t help!
+Important to know: diuretics have no effect on lymphedema and will weaken you.
+Do not take diuretics for lymphedema — they will not help!

 Home treatment consists of several parts.